manandakmsft/hack-aks-chaos-engineering/README.md

 ## Challenges

 - Challenge 01: **[Deploying an AKS cluster](Resources/Challenge-01.md)**
-	 - Deploy a production grade AKS cluster using ARM template
+	 - Deploy a production grade AKS cluster
 - Challenge 02: **[Deploying a three-tier application on AKS](Resources/Challenge-02.md)**
 	 - Deploying a three-tier application on AKS.
 The application contains a frontend , backend and a mongodb database using Persistant Storage.
 - Challenge 03: **[Installing Chaos Mesh in AKS and registering the cluster as a target in Azure Chaos Studio](Resources/Challenge-03.md)**